Skip to content

 Overview

-The Scam Detector is an ideal source of threat intel for Web3 wallets and dashboard tools, as well as for security and compliance solutions serving a retail or institutional audience.
-Use the Scam Detector to build or supplement a black list, or as a transaction analysis tool by querying the Scam Detector at the point of approval or transaction to determine whether they are malicious.
+The Scam Detector is an ideal source of threat intelligence for Web3 wallets and dashboard tools, as well as for security and compliance solutions serving retail or institutional audiences.
+Use the Scam Detector to build or supplement a blacklist, or as a transaction risk signal by querying it at approval/signing time to determine whether an entity is potentially malicious.

 How it works